grahamc/system-configurations/README.md

 1. Apply the Home Manager configuration by running `just init-home-manager <host_name>` where `<host_name>` is one of the hosts defined in the [Home Manager flake module](flake-modules/home-manager/default.nix).

+2. Additional Setup

+   - Run the following commands from the root of the repository.
+These commands run scripts that require root privileges and therefore can't be done in Home Manager:

+     - `./dotfiles/nix/nix-fix/install-nix-fix.bash`

+     - `./dotfiles/nix/systemd-garbage-collection/install.bash`

+     - `./dotfiles/smart_plug/linux/install.bash`

 ### macOS